School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

 My main research interests include contemporary historical novels, neo-Victorian literature, neo-historical fiction, the history of science and literature, and postcolonial writing (Canadian literature more particularly).
-I would welcome the supervision of MRes and PhD projects in any of these areas.
 My book Re-Writing Women into Canadian History: Margaret Atwood and Anne Hébert (Éditions de L’instant même, 2013) focused on the recovery of female historical narratives absent from hegemonic and colonial versions of history in the work of Canadian novelist Margaret Atwood and Québécois author Anne Hébert.
 This project challenged conventional understandings of the idea of ‘national literature’ by bridging two bodies of work which have not traditionally been examined together, but which share a common cultural and political past.
 It won the Prix Scientifique Anne-Hébert.

 My current research project examines the representation of Victorian scientific discourses in contemporary literature and culture.
 In the context of this project, I have edited and contributed to a special issue of the journal Victoriographies on ‘Neo-Victorian Experiments’ (EUP, May 2016).
 I am also working on a monograph provisionally entitled Neo-Historical Experiments, which will make an important contribution to a recent and emergent field of literary studies.